-There are seven types of spider monkeys, most of which weigh about 10 kilograms (about 20 pounds).
+There are seven spider monkey types, most weighing about 10 kilograms (about 20 pounds).

 They are gregarious animals that gather in groups and communicate by making vocalizations, embracing, and gripping each other by the tail.

-The genus comprises seven species, all at risk of extinction; the brown spider monkey is in a particularly precarious situation.
+The genus comprises seven species at risk of extinction; the brown spider monkey is in a particularly precarious situation.

-They are especially famous due to the ease with which they can reproduce when kept in captivity.
+They are especially famous due to their ability to reproduce when kept in captivity.

 Because of their disproportionately long limbs and long, prehensile tails, spider monkeys are among the largest New World monkeys.
 This fact is where their popular name originates from.